The Bottle, Alabama: History

 Built in 1924, and billed as "the world's largest bottle", The Bottle (sometimes referred to as The "Nehi Inn") was built by John F. Williams, owner of the Nehi Bottling Company, in Opelika, Alabama.
 The Bottle stood 64 ft tall, and measured 49 ft in diameter at the base, and 16 ft at the cap.
-The ground floor was a grocery store and service station, and the second and third floors were living quarters and storage.
-The neck of the Bottle had windows so as to be used as an observation tower.
+The ground floor was a grocery store and service station.
+The second and third floors were living quarters and storage.

+The neck of the Bottle had windows for use as an observation tower.
 The "bottle cap" was the roof.
 Inside there was a spiral oak stairway.
 The Bottle became a gathering place for tourists and locals alike to swap yarns and have parties every Friday night on the balcony above the service station.

 President Franklin Delano Roosevelt stopped briefly at The Bottle after visiting Auburn, as did Grand Ole Opry comedian Minnie Pearl.

-According to a 2001 account by W. A. "Arthur" Wood, The Bottle burned at 5:00 one morning in fall 1936.
+In a 2001 account by W. A. "Arthur" Wood, The Bottle burned at 5:00 one morning in fall 1936.
 However, multiple contemporary newspapers claim The Bottle burned down in 1933, 1935, or 1937.

-Although the structure no longer exists, a historic plaque and a photograph mark the location, and Alabama maps still list the area as "The Bottle".
+Although the structure no longer exists, and the former location is only an empty lot, a historic plaque and a photograph mark the location, and Alabama maps still list the area as "The Bottle".

-Today

-Currently, The Bottle's former location is only an empty lot.
 The property was put on sale in 2005.
 The land was purchased in early 2006 by the Hayley Redd Development Company.